 SECTION 4 – Disbursement of Funds

-The Board shall not permit the disbursement of Local League funds for other than the conduct of Little League activities in accordance with the rules, regulations and policies of Little League Baseball, Incorporated.
-All disbursements shall be made by cheque, or other auditable method.
+The Board shall not permit the disbursement of Local League funds for other than the conduct of Little League activities in accordance with the rules, regulations, and policies of Little League Baseball, Incorporated.
+All disbursements shall be made by cheque, or other auditable method, such as e-transfers.
 All cheques shall be signed by the Local League Treasurer and other person or persons as the Board of Directors shall determine.
 All disbursements by cheque must have, at a minimum, dual signatures.
 Valid cheque signatories must not reside in the same household.

-SECTION 5
+SECTION 5 - Disbursements

-Disbursements greater than $250 require the majority approval of the Board of Directors, unless under a category previously and explicitly approved up to a maximum as a budgetary item for the Local League season.
-Disbursements of $250 or less require the approval of the President and Treasurer.
+Disbursements greater than $500 require the majority approval of the Board of Directors (i.e. >50% of Directors), unless under a category previously and explicitly approved up to a maximum as a budgetary item for the Local League season.
+Disbursements of $500 or less require the approval of the President and Treasurer.

 SECTION 6 – Compensation

-No Director, Executive or Member of the Local League shall receive, directly or indirectly any salary, compensation or emolument from the Local League for services rendered as Director, Executive or Member.
+No Director, Executive, or Member of the Local League shall receive, directly or indirectly, any salary, compensation or emolument from the Local League for services rendered as Director, Executive, or Member.

 SECTION 7 – Deposits